Fernando-Szezecinski/SeleniumNUnitFramework/README.md

 # SeleniumNUnitFramework
-This a simple example of how to run specflow tests in parallel in a docker container using selenium WebDriver + NUnit + Page Objects.
+This a simple example of how to run specflow tests in parallel using Selenium WebDriver + NUnit + Page Objects.

 <!-- ![Project structure](structure.PNG) -->